Investors, farmers guessing as shutdown delays crop reports

 The government shutdown has now forced the delay of such reports for two weeks, and uncertainty about the commodity supply will only grow as more time elapses, Hultman said.
 USDA reports provide the foundation for understanding the U.S. agricultural industry, and because they also estimate farm production in other countries, they are essential for understanding global crop markets.

-Although the government is still releasing some information, such as the Labor Department's monthly jobs report, the USDA hasn't released key reports since Dec.
+Although the government is still releasing some information, such as the Labor Department's monthly jobs report , the USDA hasn't released key reports since Dec.
 22. This includes the closely watched World Agricultural Supply and Demand Estimates report and information about specific crops, such as winter wheat and canola seedings.

 The lack of information comes amid the uncertainty of trade with China, where tariffs led to an abrupt drop in U.S. agricultural exports to the country.
 There were indications that China was beginning to resume at least limited purchases of U.S. crops, but because of the government shutdown it's unclear what's happening.